 - Shirley was a boy's name until Charlotte Brontë gave the heroine of her novel that name.
 After that it became much more popular as a girl's name as the writers of Airplane! can attest.

-- The name Dylan experienced a surge in popularity during the run of Beverly Hills, 90210.
+- The names Dylan and Brandon experienced a surge in popularity during the run of Beverly Hills, 90210.

 - The Brazilian Soap Opera Escrava Isaura was extremely popular in Poland, and caused a number of young girls to be named Isaura.

 - Doctor Who: The name "Amelia" has experienced a recent surge in popularity, coming as high as #1 in the U.K. and #12 in the U.S. for girls.
 The reason seems to be one character: Amelia Jessica "Amy" Pond.